UniTube is Huddersfield University’s video streaming and lecture capture service.

-Please note in rder to upload media to UniTube, you must either own the copyright, have permission from the copyright holders or it must fall with in the ERA+ licence agreement that the University holds.
+Please note in order to upload media to UniTube you must either own the copyright, have permission from the copyright holders or it must fall with in the ERA+ licence agreement that the University holds.

-In order to facilitate this, in addition to the encoder computer, a suitable video camera and operator and network connectivity in the area that you wish to record are required.
-Please note, the encoders will not operate over the wireless network.
+In order to facilitate this, in addition to the encoder computer you will need a suitable video camera, operator and network connectivity in the area that you wish to record, this is required please note, the encoders will not operate over the wireless network.